MCP Authorization Conformance

 This feature follows current primary guidance:

-- Model Context Protocol Authorization for protected-resource metadata, resource indicators, audience-bound bearer tokens, HTTPS, PKCE, and token validation.
+- Model Context Protocol Authorization for protected-resource metadata discovery, OAuth client ID metadata documents, resource indicators, audience-bound bearer tokens, HTTPS, PKCE, scope challenges, step-up authorization, and token validation.

 - MCP Security Best Practices for confused-deputy prevention, token-passthrough avoidance, SSRF, session safety, scope minimization, and audit trails.